 The crucial differences lie in the details of each plan.
 For example, there is a limit of 20 pages on the Personal plan.
 If Squarespace commerce functionality is important to your business model, the Basic plan might work better than the Business plan (the latter involves transaction fees).

 Another important kink to note is that if you want abandoned cart recovery, the Advanced plan is your only option.

 - Lite: $9/month

 - Shopify Plus: negotiable

 For every plan, 10% and 20% discounts are applicable if you buy an annual or two-year plan respectively.

-In the Shopify fine print, it’s important to consider that the Lite plan does not facilitate an online store but does allow selling via a Facebook page or already-existing site with the Shopify “buy” button (Shopify also offers point of sale payments – a feature that Squarespace lacks).
+In Shopify’s fine print, it’s important to consider that the Lite plan does not facilitate an online store but does allow selling via a Facebook page or already-existing site with the Shopify “buy” button (Shopify also offers a point of sale payments – a feature that Squarespace lacks).

 The Starter plan is only offered to those who first sign up for a free trial.
 The Plus plan is only a consideration for large companies who have complicated financial requirements.
 Similar to Squarespace, the abandoned cart feature is offered only with the plans of $79 and above which adds to Shopify’s status as a viable Squarespace alternative.

 When choosing a payment plan for either platform, it’s crucial to consider credit card rates and transaction fees.
 This consideration may even be the deciding factor for many users who are deciding between Shopify vs. Squarespace.